 - 1. Athletes will maintain MSHSAA requirements.
 Students co-oping a sport must follow the host school's athletic eligibility guidelines.
 This is upheld in the MSHSAA requirements. - 2.
 Athletes must be a credible school citizen in school and community. - 3.
 A student must have earned credits in 7 subjects the preceding semester. - 4.
 A student must have entered school within the first 11 days of the current semester. - 5.
 A student must not have received an award other than that given by his/her school for his/her services as an athlete in the sport in which he/she is competing.
 Awards presented to students shall meet the following criteria: - a.
 A student may receive the following symbolic awards: unattached school letters or emblems, medals, ribbons, trophies, certificates, etc. - b.
 A student shall not have accepted or competed for the following types of awards: services, cash or gift certificates. - c.
 A student may receive a merchandise award that shall not exceed \$50 in manufacturer's suggested retail price.
-(Any question pertaining to eligibility that is not answered above should be brought to the attention of your Building Administrator or Activity Director.) - A student shall not have reached the age of 19 prior to July 1 preceding the opening of school. - 7.
+(Any question pertaining to eligibility that is not answered above should be brought to the attention of your Building Administrator or Activity Director.) - 6.
+A student shall not have reached the age of 19 prior to July 1 preceding the opening of school. - 7.
 Must not have competed under an assumed name. - 8.
 Must not have graduated from a four-year high school or its equivalent. - 9.
 Must not have competed at any time as a member of a junior college or a college team. - 10.
-Must not have competed on an outside team after his high school season starts. - 11.
+Must not have competed on an outside team after his/her high school season starts. - 11.
 Must not commit an act that might be interpreted as unsportsman-like conduct. - 12.
-Athletes receiving F's on any grading period or grading period check, including mid-terms, will be considered ineligible unless the grade is raised at the next grading period or grading check period, while attending all tutoring sessions for the class which the student is receiving the F. Refer to Academic Standards Policy above. - 13.
+Any student with an F will be required to attend mandatory tutoring before the next grade check, the student will be eligible to participate in any extra-curricular or co-curricular activity until the next grade period check (this is a one week grace period).
+If a student does not attend the mandatory tutoring sessions and improve their grade, they will be considered ineligible to participate in any extra-curricular or co-curricular activity until the next grade period check.
+Athletes receiving F's on any grading period check will be considered ineligible unless the grade is raised at the next grading check period, while attending all tutoring sessions for the class which the student is receiving the F. Refer to Academic Standards Policy above. - 13.
 Athletes absent from school on Fridays must have a doctor's note to play in games or attend practice held over the weekend. - 14.
-Athletes absent from school must have a doctor's note to play in games or attend practice the day of the absence. - 15.
+Athletes absent from school for any portion of the school day (late or appointment) must have a doctor's note to play in games or attend practice the day of the absence.
+This rule also applies to arriving late and the Friday before a Saturday activity. - 15.
+Athletes who arrive late or miss the day after an activity will be ineligible to participate in their next scheduled activity unless they have a doctor's note. - 16.
 Students and parents must sign the "Student Drug-Testing Consent Form" to participate in extra-curricular activities at the Montrose R-XIV School District (all Montrose students and co-op students are required to sign).